alistairjoelquinn/atelier.nvim/README.md

 To export a colorscheme:

-1. Navigate to the library by pressing `l`
+1. Navigate to the library by pressing `o`
 2. Press `e` followed by the number of the colorscheme you want to export (e.g., `e2` for the second colorscheme)
 3. You'll be prompted to specify a location on your filesystem where the colorscheme will be exported
 4. The plugin will create a complete colorscheme plugin directory with all necessary files